manodeep/interactions/README.md

 # interactions
-Creates a list of interactions from Consistent-Trees output
+Creates a list of interactions from Consistent-Trees and LHaloTree output.